kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 - Using AI tools for specific, repetitive tasks rather than the entire migration
 - Maintaining careful version control
 - Verifying all AI-generated changes

+AI tools like Cursor show tremendous promise for simplifying migrations, but they still require human input for critical decisions.
+Developers considering similar projects should approach AI as a helpful assistant rather than a complete solution.